THE CONCLUDING CHAPTER OF CRAWFORD

 "A biography documenting Crawford's formative years in Oklahoma as Lucille LeSueur.
 The biography contains several rare photos of Crawford's youth, and photos of relevant locations relating to Crawford's youth."

-This biography does offer some interesting research that the author conducted in Lawton, Oklahoma and Kansas City, Missouri.
-However, the author also includes fabricated conversations and situations where he had no source (i.e undocumented conversations between Joan and her mother and stepfather when she was a child).
-Therefore, the book is sullied due to the author inserting his own baseless perceptions of what may have occurred between Joan and her family.
-This book is definitely worth reading, but I advise not taking the unsourced, and obviously fabricated, conversations as fact.
-I suggest looking past these incidences and focusing on the actual statements of facts contained within the book - therein lies the book's strength.
+This biography offers some interesting research that David Houston conducted in Lawton, Oklahoma and Kansas City, Missouri.
+However, Houston also includes obviously fabricated conversations and situations where he had no source (i.e undocumented conversations between Joan, her mother and stepfather, Henry Cassin, when Joan was a child).
+Therefore, the book is sullied due to the author inserting his own fabricated dialogue between Joan and her family.

 "Conversations With Joan Crawford" by Roy Newquist, 1980 (Published by Citadel Press) (175 pages)